ECOFLOW Portable Power Station RIVER 3

 Australia's energy situation has shifted faster than most homes have prepared for.

-The Strait of Hormuz has been closed by Iran's IRGC Navy since 4 March 2026 — the route that carries roughly 20% of global oil and a meaningful share of Australia's refined fuel imports.
+The Strait of Hormuz has been closed by Iran's IRGC Navy since 4 March 2026, the route that carries roughly 20% of global oil and a meaningful share of Australia's refined fuel imports.
 Domestic resilience is at a near-record low: only two of eight refineries remain operational, with 71.7% of historical refining capacity permanently lost.
 Australia holds 33 days of fuel reserves on average against an IEA standard of 90.

 Pump prices have already moved.
 Fuel rationing is no longer hypothetical.

 At the same time, the grid itself isn't the safety net most Australians think it is.
 Coal still provides 47.2% of electricity.
 Renewables sit at 35.9% against an 82% target.
-According to AEMO, the reserve margin — the buffer between supply and demand — is at 5.2%, which is dangerously thin by any utility's standard.
+According to AEMO, the reserve margin, the buffer between supply and demand, is at 5.2%, which is dangerously thin by any utility's standard.
 Retail electricity prices climbed 8.2% last year and aren't slowing.

 Insurance is the third leg of the stool.
 Home insurance premiums rose 16% in a single year per the ACCC's affordability monitoring.
 One in eight Australian properties is now effectively uninsurable.
-ABC News coverage of the ongoing fuel crisis has tracked the convergence: fuel volatility, fragile grid, retreating insurance — this is why portable power stations have moved from "nice for camping" to "everyday infrastructure" for a growing number of households.
+ABC News coverage of the ongoing fuel crisis has tracked the convergence: fuel volatility, fragile grid, retreating insurance.
+This is why portable power stations have moved from "nice for camping" to "everyday infrastructure" for a growing number of households.

 This guide is built around what actually lasts.
 Six picks, each chosen for a specific use case, with the reasoning made explicit.
 If you're new to portable power, start with the next section.
 If you already know the specs you need, jump straight to the picks.